Wind-WindKids/winding/samples/sophieandwind/ice.md

 --
 Wind didn’t see the message right away.

-That morning, his dad had called from the doorway, “Come on, let’s head to the coast — catch some wind the old way.”
+That morning, his dad called from the doorway:
+“Come on, let’s head to the coast — catch some wind the old way.”

-He picked him up, like he used to and gently tossed him into the back seat of the car.
+He scooped him up the way he had when Wind was little, and together they drove off.

-They rolled out of town, climbing into the hills where the winter grass shimmered silver in the sunlight.
+They left the freeway, climbing into the hills.

-Hey Jude filled the car.
+*Hey Jude* filled the car.

 “Don’t make it bad,” his dad sang, off-key but certain.
-Wind grinned and joined in, the chorus swelling as they crested the ridge, the ocean opening wide below them.
+Wind grinned and joined in.
+As they crested the ridge, the ocean opened wide below.

-By the time they reached the harbor, the catamaran was ready, her sails bright in the late-morning sun.
+By the time they reached the harbor, a catamaran was waiting, her sails bright in the late-morning sun.

 --
 salt_and_ice: spread, landscape-oriented